getodk/docs/src/docs-syntax-guide.rst

   Major topics include things like:

-  - Each major product (Collect, Aggregate, Briefcase)
+  - Each major product (Collect, Central)
   - Large, general categories like Contributing

   Major topic tables of content include both sub-collection intro pages and also individual pages that don't fit into a sub-collection.